olaurino/presentations/ivoa/sesto2015/reference-implementation/slides.md

 An unambiguous, sustainable development lifecycle.

 ## How VODML helps
->- Implements the DM WG charter:
+- Implements the DM WG charter
-    - framework for the description of metadata
-    - focuses on logical relationships
-    - provides an architecture to handle metadata
-    - takes into account Apps and DAL needs

 . . .